G-uniform stability and K\"{a}hler-Einstein metrics on Fano varieties: Introduction

 In addition to the valuative criterion in Theorem \ref{thm-Gvalcriterion}, the work here is a synthesis of ideas from \cite{BBJ18}, \cite{His16b} and \cite{LTW19}, and further carries out Berman-Boucksom-Jonsson's program of variational approach (proposed in \cite{BBJ15, BBJ18}) to Yau-Tian-Donaldson conjecture for all $\bQ$-Fano varieties.
 However compared with all these previous works, we need to find new ways to deal with difficulties arising from singularities and continuous automorphism groups.
 To overcome the difficulties caused by singularities, we use the perturbative idea from our previous work (\cite{LTW17, LTW19}).
-But we will not directly prove $\bG$-uniform stability on the resolution as in these works.
-Instead, we need to work with valuations that approximately calculate the $\bL^\NA$ part of the non-Archimedean Ding energy.
-This will also allow us to effectively use a key identity (see \eqref{eq-phiFtwist} and \eqref{eq-A+phivxi}) about twists of non-Archimedean metrics in order to deal with the case with continuous automorphism groups.
-In addition, our proof depends on monotonicity of {\it both parts} of the $\bfJ$ energy functional and some delicate uniform estimates of non-Archimedean quantities.
-The main line of arguments is essentially contained in a long chain of (in)equalities in section \ref{sec-step4}.
-In particular our way to overcome difficulties caused by continuous automorphism groups is quite different with Hisamoto's argument (see Remark \ref{rem-Hisamoto}).
+But instead of directly proving $\bG$-uniform stability on the resolution as in these works, we will work with valuations that approximately calculate the $\bL^\NA$ part of the non-Archimedean Ding energy.
+This will also allow us to effectively use a key identity (see \eqref{eq-phiFtwist} and \eqref{eq-A+phivxi}) about twists of non-Archimedean potentials in order to deal with the case with continuous automorphism groups.
+In addition, our proof depends on monotonicity of both parts of the $\bfJ$ energy functional and some delicate uniform estimates of non-Archimedean quantities.
+The main line of arguments is essentially contained in a chain of (in)equalities in section \ref{sec-step4}.

 3mm